greywillfade/theworld/japan/tokyo/index.md

 I haven't been here since 2008, but the ticket system is still the same - basically it's easiest to **book before you leave your own country!**.
 The information is all held [here](http://www.ghibli-museum.jp/en/ticket-information/).
 When I visited, the museum itself was exactly as charming as you'd imagine, and was a great day out.
 Getting there was also one of my first ventures outside of the city centre, and walking there through Inokashira Park were great to get an insight into more local life.
 Don't worry too much about raiding the gift shop as Ghibli merch can be found all over Tokyo/Japan.

 ### Odaiba
 *shudders*.
 I always seem to have a crap time on Odaiba.
-It's reasonably expensive to get to, always rains, I always get lost, the food options are crap, and something about the place is just... frustrating as hell.
+It's reasonably expensive to get to (not much, just in the scheme of other trips), always rains, I always get lost, the food options are crap, and something about the place is just... frustrating as hell.
 You'll possibly find yourself there for a conference, or because you're a fan of gundam (there's an enormous one outside DiverCity).
 You may stay for the big (but very dated now) arcade at Palette Town (by the Daikanransha big wheel) where you can ride around on giant pandas.
 Or the Fuji TV building architecture.
 There's also a mini Statue of Liberty.
 A quite interesting Toyota showcase and 'car theme park'.
 And [Venus Fort](https://www.google.co.uk/search?q=venus+fort&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjd0rX2hNzYAhVMyaQKHdJkCI0Q_AUICygC&biw=1344&bih=776) (a shopping centre 'designed for ladies' that resembles an italian city, complete with balconies and sunset sky and fountains)... but good luck ever finding your way out of that place again!
 In a city that's chock full of authentic culture, Odaiba stands out as an utterly bizzare yet intriguing place.
 Go if you'd like a taste of fake weirdness and getting trapped in confusing buildings.

+As an amendment to this I went to Odaiba for the 海の日 festival on the beach where thousands of lanterns were lit.
+It was _lovely_ and I had a wonderful, relaxed time for the first time ever.
+Perhaps there is hope!

 ### Tsukiji (fish market)
 In the course of updating this I've just seen that Tsukiji is moving!
 It was the world's biggest fish market, and on and off throughout the years you were maybe able to watch the auctions of enormous tuna but were definitely able to wander through endless stalls of incredible sea produce before grabbing breakfast at one of the handful of sushi bars.
 I would have said that this is one to do if you're jetlagged and awake at a ridiculous time (coming from the UK it's easier to do on one of your first couple of days), but seeing as it's moving you'll have to put that visit on hold.